mathewlowry/myhub-gpt/groundmist first thoughts.md

 ![[Pasted image 20250521173348.png]]

+I ask because if this is possible, then it should be possible to build an ecosystem of [networked content pipelines](https://whtwnd.com/api/cache?did=did:plc:2zxlmj2dvub7smpul2lvwqfk&cid=bafkreihmgjhhgvtlnvi3zdhnzh7kv6k7ppgbc6oomxpjmvqd7s3kmfjxci) in the ATmosphere, as set out in the abovementioned post.

 ## Of CMSs and Lexicons
 One of the places PDS content is published in the above picture is "Personal site".
 This is a large category - there are blogs, newsletter sites, digital gardens, etc.